dragome/dragome-sdk/doc/crud-grid-example.md

 ### Header
 For "**add-mode-toggler**" we also add a condition but in this case for styling purposes, each style provided will be applied whenever "**accordingTo**" boolean expression takes true or false value.
-At this point we need to create each column header giving each one: sorting behavior, configured style, and a name.
+At this point we need to create each column header with: sorting behavior, configured style, and showing its name.
 For repeating "**table-header**" template for each column in **crudGrid.getColumns()** we use "**repeat**" method.
-Repeat method will execute the passing block for each column, providing it with column instance and a inner builder.
+Repeat method will execute the passing block for each column, this block will receive a column instance and a builder for continuing parent construction and also building new inner components.

 Source code
 ``` Java